LLC expenses cheat sheet: 19 tax write-offs for businesses

 What are LLC expenses?

-This section forms the core of your expense tracking strategy.
+Now that you understand why tracking matters, let's look at the specific expenses your LLC can deduct.
+These 16 categories cover most business costs you'll encounter.
 Each category includes what it covers, why it qualifies as deductible, and any special IRS rules or limits you should know.

 2. Employee benefits